 Dr. Tara Troy graduated with honors from the University of Pennsylvania with a major in biological basis of behavior and a minor in psychology.
 She received her doctor of medicine (M.D.) degree at Rush University School of Medicine.
 At Rush she was the Vice President of the Alpha Omega Alpha Honor Medical Society and was also awarded the Rush-Presbyterian-St. Luke’s Medical Center Medical Staff Prize for Clinical Excellence, which is given to the outstanding senior medical student as selected by the medical staff.
 She trained at the University of Chicago completing her internal medicine residency and gastroenterology and hepatology fellowship.

-For the past twelve years, Dr. Troy has thoroughly enjoyed caring for patients along the North Shore.
+Dr. Troy has thoroughly enjoyed caring for patients along the North Shore since July 2006.

 Dr. Troy understands that no one is very excited about visiting the gastroenterologist.
 Therefore, her mission at Comprehensive Gastrointestinal Health is to reduce as many barriers as possible so that we can provide thorough, efficient, and outstanding care in a comfortable and pleasant setting.
 Colon cancer prevention is a passion and making the process as easy as possible is a primary goal.

 Dr. Troy has also come to appreciate the need to empower patients to help in the care of their own gastrointestinal health conditions.
 A comprehensive approach that includes nutrition and optimizing the mind-gut connection is imperative.
 Prescribing medications and ordering tests have their necessary roles, but medical education, motivation, and counseling can provide lifelong benefits that outweigh short term fixes.

 Dr. Troy is ready, willing, and able to utilize all the best that medical technology and science have to offer, but she and her team would love to help individuals simultaneously address the “root causes” of their digestive health concerns.